kennedycassiday/langchain-text-translator/README.md

 # langchain-text-translator
-Simple LLM app using LCEL.
+Simple LLM app using LCEL and OpenAI.
 Translates text from English into another language.